cmichi/twitterwall/README.md

  * enable option to change display order (random, linear)
  * show images from tweets
  * beware of large json objects from fetched tweets
+ * too much tweets are a problem for the app

 # Installation